To keep giving you relevant and timely content, we update our most popular posts. This article was last updated in May 2021.

 Day after day, you wait for people to hire you or, at the very least, engage with you.

 How do you get traction, get clients, and start building your expert-status reputation?

 I’ve got the answer, and even though it’s controversial in the online world, it’s a proven strategy that works, time and time again.

 This approach is something I’ve been teaching my clients for years, but I haven’t devoted an entire blog post to it… until today.

-If you want to create a strong foundation for your business, build an expert-status reputation, and get clients who are crazy about what you offer, then you need what I call a Bite-Sized Offer (affectionately known by my clients as a “BSO”).
+If you want to create a strong foundation for your business, build an expert-level reputation, and get clients who are excited about what you offer, then you need what I call a Bite-Sized Offer (affectionately known by my clients as a “BSO”).

-Even though many have been resistant at first (I’ll tell you why in a minute), they quickly discover how powerful and effective this approach is to quickly building their business doing work they love with dream clients.
+Even though many resisted it at first (I’ll tell you why in a minute), they soon discovered how powerful and effective this approach is to quickly building their business doing work they love with dream clients.